lopezdsr/sql-query/sqlref/sql_functions.md

 ## map
 {: #map}

-map(key0, value0, key1, value1, ...) - Creates a map with the given key/value pairs.
+map(key0, value0, key1, value1, ...) - Creates a map with the indicated key/value pairs.

 **Example of an SQL function usage fragment:**